bulchuk/games-analysis/README.md

 # My Projects

-These projects were completed during training at Yandex.Practicum, profession "Data Analyst".
+These projects were completed during the training at Yandex.Practicum, profession "Data Analyst".

 | Project | Description | Libraries |
 | :---------------------- | :---------------------- | :---------------------- |